-Move the highlight bar down to adjust the selected item while OSD menu is on.
+Press to move the highlight bar down to adjust the selected item while OSD menu is on.

-8 MENU button
+(8) [MENU] button

-Return to previous menu while OSD menu is on, or to activate the OSD menu when OSD menu is off.
+Press to return to previous menu while OSD menu is on, or to activate the OSD menu when OSD menu is off.